scipion-em/docs/_sources/docs/facilities/facilities-workflows.rst.txt

 Static templates
 ----------------

-You can design a workflow by using Scipion GUI as usual.
-Adding an import, attaching some processing protocols, including the summary monitor...
+Firstly, you can design a workflow by using Scipion GUI as usual by adding an import, attaching some processing protocols, including the summary monitor... (like described in the previous section.
-When you are happy with your workflow, you can export it by selecting all protocols you want to export (*ctrl+click* to select more than one) and, then, click the *Export* button at top.
+Then, when you are happy with your workflow, you can export it by selecting all protocols you want to export (*ctrl+click* to select more than one) and clicking the *Export* button at top (see in the middle of the screenshot below).
-You can save it as a template (a *JSON* file) at any directory on your system.
+This let you saving it as a template (a *JSON* file) at any directory on your system.

 .. figure:: /docs/images/export-and-exportUpload-button.png
    :align: center